benitezj/SimpleAnalysis/README.md

 Holds a collections of SUSY analyses.
 These can be run over samples in different input formats:
 *  DAOD_TRUTH      (TRUTH1 and TRUTH3 tested)
-*  xAOD            (both truth and reco :construction_worker:)
+*  xAOD            (either truth-level and or reco-level - the latter with some constraints)
-*  slimmed ntuples (Reduced ntuples produced from above input :construction_worker:)
+*  slimmed ntuples (Reduced ntuples produced from above input)

 It provides the analysis acceptance per control and signal region as well as optionally histograms or ntuples with event level objects.
 Smearing of the truth-level objects